The-Marcy-Lab-School-Assignments/7-1-0-assignment-Sleepy-kookoo/README.md

 Score: 0/4

 **React Fundamentals**
-- [ ] `useState` is used to manage state.
+- [x] `useState` is used to manage state.
 This is done in the Context Provider file at least once.
 - [x] `useEffect` is used to perform an asynchronous fetch call.
 This is done in the Context Provider file at least once.
-- [ ] The form must be a controlled component.
+- [x] The form must be a controlled component.
 The `value` prop of the `input` elements should be set to a state value and `onChange` should update that state value.
 - [x] The project uses React Context.
 - [x] The project uses `useContext` at least once
-Score: 3/5
+Score: 5/5

 **Miscellaneous**
 - [x] Props are extracted in child components using destructuring